m3allimm4a4/capacitor-zip/README.md

 # capacitor-zip

+Work in progress.
 Zip and Unzip files on android.
-Based on Zip4j
+Based on Zip4j library.
+Zip functionnality still not implemented only unzip works for now.
+Tested on capacitor v3, not tested on older capacitor versions.

 ## Install